brandonwhitmire/personal-ansible/README.md

 ansible-inventory --list
 ansible-inventory --graph

+# Debug mode (this will not perform the actions but emulate as if they were)
+ansible-playbook --check -vvv <PLAYBOOK>

+# Debug output for variables
+ansible all -m debug -a "var=hostvars" ansible all -m debug -a "var=vars"

 # Specify hosts manually instead of using an inventory file
 # NOTE: when not providing a file to "-i" the trailing ',' is required for the hostname or IP address
 ANSIBLE_INVENTORY_ENABLED="host_list" ansible-playbook --ask-pass --ask-become-pass --user <SSH_USER> --inventory <IP_ADDR>, <PLAYBOOK>

-# Debug output for variables
-ansible all -m debug -a "var=hostvars" ansible all -m debug -a "var=vars"
 ```

 # Troubleshooting and Pitfalls

 * Be aware of the current directory that invokes any `ansible*` command.
 Ansible is sensitive to certain files being in the current directory, and this could cause many strange errors when outside of the proper working directory.
-When in doubt, run `cd /ansible_controller` to get back into the proper working directory or exit the Dockerized Ansible controller node then re-enter it via `./1_run_ansible_controller.sh`.
+When in doubt, run "`cd /ansible_controller`" to get back into the proper working directory or exit the Dockerized Ansible controller node then re-enter it via "`./1_run_ansible_controller.sh`".

 # Things to Backup